If you love Studland’s beaches but would prefer a more local vibe head to South Beach.

 It still benefits from the safe, shallow waters that Knoll Beach offers, but it’s a little more secluded and rugged.

 South Beach also offers stunning views across to Old Harry Rocks.
-There is a path that leads up to the iconic chalk stalks direct from the beach – it’s fairly easy and takes around half an hour.
-There are also various options for exploring Old Harry Rocks via kayak and horseback.
+There is a path that leads up to the iconic chalk stalks directly from the beach – the walk is fairly easy and takes around half an hour.
+There are also various options nearby for exploring Old Harry Rocks via kayak and horseback.

-There are also echos of the past – both man-made and natural – with a World War II pillbox on the beach itself and easy access to observation bunker Fort Henry, next to the unique red and yellow-coloured sandstone cliffs.
+There are also echos of the past – both man-made and natural – here, with a World War II pillbox on the beach itself and easy access to observation bunker Fort Henry, next to the unique red and yellow-coloured sandstone of the cliffs.

-This family-friendly beach has attracted both visitors and locals alike for many years – in fact, it used to be home to an annual August regatta where locals and visitors competed in rowing and sailing races, as well as tug-of-war games – with the winners being treated to a free pint at the local pub.
+This family-friendly beach has attracted both visitors and locals alike for many years – in fact, it used to be home to an annual August regatta where locals and visitors competed against each other in rowing and sailing races, as well as tug-of-war games – with the winners being treated to a free pint at the local pub.